cloudera-labs/hms-mirror/README.md

                                                    database option.
  -f,--flip                                         Flip the definitions for LEFT and RIGHT.
 Allows
                                                    the same config to be used in reverse.
+ -fel,--force-external-location                    Under some conditions, the LOCATION element for
+                                                   EXTERNAL tables is removed (ie: -rdl).
+In which case we rely on the settings of the database definition to control the EXTERNAL table data location.
+But for some older Hive versions, the LOCATION element in the database is NOT honored.
+                                                   Even when the database LOCATION is set, the EXTERNAL table LOCATION defaults to the system wide warehouse settings.
+This flag will ensure the LOCATION element remains in the CREATE definition of the table to force it's location.
+ -glm,--global-location-map <key=value>            Comma separated key=value pairs of Locations to
+                                                   Map.
+IE: /myorig/data/finance=/data/ec/finance.
+                                                   This reviews 'EXTERNAL' table locations for the path '/myorig/data/finance' and replaces it with
+                                                   '/data/ec/finance'.
+Option can be used alone or with -rdl.
+Only applies to 'EXTERNAL' tables and if the tables location doesn't contain one of the supplied maps, it will be translated according to -rdl rules if -rdl is specified.
+If -rdl is not specified, the conversion for that table is skipped.
  -h,--help                                         Help
  -ip,--in-place                                    Downgrade ACID tables to EXTERNAL tables with
                                                    purge.